-Mean Gene went on to interview the Gobbledy Gooker, but by this point, the crowd had lost interest.
+Mean Gene went on to interview the Gobbledy Gooker, but the crowd had lost interest by this point.
 All that said, Mean Gene kept it together and quite honestly was the only thing about that segment and likely was the reason the fans didn’t riot."

 Mean Gene loved clowning around with his long-time friend, Bobby "The Brain" Heenan